 One of the difficulties encountered at times when discussing Migraines occurs when a Migraineur is given a diagnosis that isn’t actually accurate in diagnostic terms, but is really a descriptive term.

 Such terms may be used fairly frequently, but they fall short of a diagnosis and may also be used differently from one doctor to another.
 That’s one reason why most doctors diagnose based in the International Headache Society’s International Classification of Headache Disorders, 3nd Edition (ICHD-III).
 A “standard” diagnosis also makes communications and transitions easier when patients need to consult other doctors or change doctors.

-A patient who is diagnosed with migraine should be fully diagnosed as to what type of migraine they have, whether they’re acephalgic or include the headache phase:
+Diagnosis: A patient who is diagnosed with Migraine should be fully diagnosed as to what type of Migraine they have, whether they’re acephalgic or include the headache phase:

 - Abdominal Migraine - The Basics

 - Acephalgic or Silent Migraine - The Basics

 - Alice In Wonderland Syndrome - The Basics

 - Hypnic Headaches - The Basics